sjl/clojurecraft/docs.markdown

 ### Entity Despawns

-This also reveals the reason for the `:despawn` entry in an `Entity` object: if we simply removed the entity from the map when it despawned any transactions depending on that entity wouldn't be restarted.
+This also reveals the reason for the `:despawned` entry in an `Entity` object: if we simply removed the entity from the map when it despawned any transactions depending on that entity wouldn't be restarted.
+Setting the `:despawned` value on an entity modifies it and triggers appropriate retries.

 Actions
 =======